ozum/pg-generator/docs/nav.01.guide/README.md

 - Zero-config.
 The file tree of template files determines the final result.
 - Provides CLI and API.
 - Uses [pg-structure](https://www.pg-structure.com) under the hood, so every feature of the [pg-structure](https://www.pg-structure.com) is available in templates.
 - Generators are template engine agnostic.
-You can use your favorite templating engine.
+You can use your favorite template engine.
 - Easy to share generators using npm.
 - Supports most of the PostgreSQL objects.
 Every [class](https://www.pg-structure.com/nav.02.api/) of the pg-structure is available.
+- Unlimited customization for relation names using [relation name functions](/nav.01.guide/02.advanced.html#relation-names)

 ## How It Works?